peterhinch/micropython-async/v3/docs/DRIVERS.md

         broker.publish(topic.decode(), msg.decode())
 ```
 Assuming the MQTT client is subscribed to multiple topics, message strings are
-directed to individual tasks each supporting one topic.
+directed to agents, each dedicated to handling a topic.
+An `agent` might operate
+an interface or queue the message for a running task.

 The following illustrates a use case for passing args to an `agent` (pin nos.
 are for Pyoard 1.1).